 The historic site was also later designated a Wilderness on October 20, 1976.
 Some of the attractions that make Bandelier National Monument an attractive place to visit include the presence of thousands of ancestral Pueblo dwellings found on the mesas and sheer-walled canyons of the Pajarito Plateau.
 Some of the notable archeological sites in the Frijoles Canyon were inhabited between the 1100s and 1500s, and before them, earlier groups inhabited the land thousands of years ago.

 Today, the land where the national monument sits is popular for several recreational activities including wildlife viewing, hiking, camping, ranger-guided walks, evening programs and crafts demonstrations.
 Visitors to Bandelier National Monument can also bring their dogs to the park provided that they observe the rules of the park.
-The main thing to keep in mind is that your dog should always be leashed and that you keep your dog away from park buildings.
+Dogs are prohibited from entering any public buildings or from the hiking trails.
+Dogs are allowed in the parking area of the visitor center, in the Juniper Campground, and in the Cottonwood Picnic Area between signs that read, "No Dogs Permitted Beyond this Point," only, and must remain on a six foot leash at all times.